Ashford International railway station: British Rail

 The station passed on to the Southern Region of British Railways on nationalisation in 1948.
-It was rebuilt in the early 1960s as part of the "Kent Coast Electrification – Stage 2" stage of the British Railways Modernisation Plan to accommodate electrification of most lines entering the station.
-Electric services began to be used on the South Eastern Main Line on 12 June 1961, and on the Maidstone line on 9 October.
+It was rebuilt in the early 1960s as part of the Kent Coast Electrification – Stage 2 stage of the British Railways Modernisation Plan to accommodate electrification of most lines entering the station.
+Electric services began on the South Eastern Main Line on 12 June 1961 and on the Maidstone line on 9 October.
 The two bay platforms were demolished and replaced by two island platforms.
 This required the demolition and rebuilding of the Station Road / Beaver Road bridge immediately to the west.
 Ashford's four signal boxes were replaced by a single control centre on 29 April 1962.

 The main station buildings on either side of the line were replaced between 1963 and 1966 by a footbridge including a booking hall, newsagent and catering facilities.
-The new scheme was the design of the Southern Region Architect, Nigel Wikeley.
+The new scheme was the design of the Southern Region's architect, Nigel Wikeley.
 Although most of the original station was demolished during this rebuild, two substantial platform canopies dating from the SECR era were retained, although the original wooden valences were covered by asbestos.
-At the same time, the mechanical signalling system, consisting of five lever-operated boxes, was replaced with an all-electric system, coming into service on 29 April 1962.
+At the same time, the mechanical signalling system, consisting of five lever-operated boxes, was replaced with an all-electric system; it came into service on 29 April 1962.

 When sectorisation was introduced in the 1980s by British Rail, the station was served by Network SouthEast until privatisation.
 In 1984, the track layout at the station was simplified, restricting the Maidstone and Canterbury West connections to the north of the track layout, and the Marshlink line to the south.
 This allowed the speed limit through the station to be increased to 85 mph.